pnnl/tesp/install/Linux/Ubuntu_build.md

 cp libenergyplusapi.8.3.0.dylib lib

 # if ReadVarsESO not found at the end of a simulation, try this
-/usr/local/EnergyPlus-8-3-0$ sudo ln -s runreadvars ReadVarsESO
+/usr/local/EnergyPlus-8-3-0$ sudo ln -s PostProcess/ReadVarsESO ReadVarsESO

 Build eplus_json
 ================